open-telemetry/opentelemetry.io/content/en/community/end-user/interviews-feedback.md

 Things to keep in mind:
 * These sessions are recorded.
 However, if your organization has compliance concerns, we can delete them once we've summarized the notes and feedback.
-* We will write up a user profile for the OpenTelemetry blog.
+* We will write up a summary post for the OpenTelemetry blog.
 Our goal with these is to drive awareness and adoption of the software, and to chronicle interesting use cases.
 These can be anonymized if your org has compliance concerns.